DaFum/Bar-Inventory/README.md

 2. Under "Areas", you can add new areas by entering the area name and clicking "Add Area".
 3. Existing areas can be removed by clicking the "Remove" button next to the area name.

+### Managing Locations and Bars

+1. Navigate to the "Manage View" tab.
+2. Under "Locations" and "Bars", you can add new entries and remove existing ones.
+3. These settings are stored locally so they persist between sessions.

 ### Managing Items

 1. Navigate to the "Manage View" tab.
 2. Under "Add Item", enter the item name and select a category.
+3. Optionally specify volume, packaging, and pricing information.
-3. Click "Add Item" to add the item to the inventory.
+4. Click "Add Item" to add the item to the inventory.
-4. Existing items can be edited or removed by clicking the respective buttons next to the item name in the inventory list.
+5. Existing items can be edited or removed by clicking the respective buttons next to the item name in the inventory list.

 ### Viewing and Updating Inventory